sunilkb1/test-flasky-demo-app/README.md

 ```
 All the requirement mentioned in requirements.txt must be installed *(robotframework, robotframework-seleniumlibrary)*

+### WebDrivers
 The UI tests are run using default firefox browser.
-*geckodriver* for the particular platfrom on which the test is run should be downloaded and placed in the default python path
+However, this can be changed in the demo_app.robot resource file.
+UI tests can be run in headless mode without the GUI.

+A webdriver is required to run UI test and the webdriver binary to be used depends on platform and browser version.
+The *bin* folder contains three sub-folders - *mac*, *win*, *linux* and these paths are added into PATH variable when UI tests are run.
+Make sure to place the webdriver as per your platform/browser version in any of these folders or into default python path.

-*geckodriver* can be downloaded from https://github.com/mozilla/geckodriver/releases
+*geckodriver* for firefox can be downloaded from https://github.com/mozilla/geckodriver/releases
+*chromedriver* for Google Chrome can be downloaded from https://chromedriver.chromium.org/downloads

 More details here -  https://www.selenium.dev/selenium/docs/api/py/#drivers

+## Test Reports
-**For both UI and API tests, *report.html* is generated in the respective folder which contains the test run result report.**
+For both UI and API tests, *report.html* is generated in the respective folder which contains the test run result report.